Thor110/ChromeExtensions/README.md

 Select the "Disable YouTube Shorts Loop" directory.

-Restart Google Chrome or Click "Reload" [ ⟳ ] on the Extensions Page and refresh the YouTube Shorts Page.
+Restart your browser or Click "Reload" [ ⟳ ] on the Extensions Page and refresh the YouTube Shorts Page.

 <a href="https://www.flaticon.com/free-icons/replay" title="replay icons">Replay icons created by Smashicons - Flaticon</a>